 Heritage properties, particularly natural properties, are among those places that can significantly contribute to climate mitigation by: (i) safeguarding the natural carbon sinks; (ii) when feasible, increasing carbon sequestration in natural systems.
 Such approaches should adhere to strict environmental and social safeguards and consider carbon storage permanence.

-Considering national circumstances, this Policy Document recommends the adoption of two mitigation targets for natural World Heritage properties:
+[paragraph on hold] Considering national circumstances, this Policy Document recommends the adoption of [Venezuela] mitigation targets for natural World Heritage properties.

 No net loss of the natural carbon sinks present in World Heritage properties (by 2030): the earth’s natural carbon sinks are also places of exceptional importance for biodiversity conservation, and are facing major threats.
 The carbon stored in those ecosystems is fundamental to achieve the 1.5°C Climate target and should be a priority for natural properties;

-Net GHG emissions from land use change are reduced to zero (by 2030): IPCC states that it is one of the most important sources of GHG emissions.
-Consequently, tackling land use change is imperative to address Climate Change.
+[Venezuela: replace as footnote] [Ecuador: keep ‘Net’] [USA: delete ‘Net’] GHG emissions from land use change are reduced to zero (by 2030): IPCC states that it is one of the most important sources of GHG emissions.
+Consequently, tackling land use change is imperative to address [Japan] climate change.

 9. Only the text highlighted in grey was discussed during the Panel of experts.
 In addition, the Panel of experts discussed a proposed addition to this paragraph, which it did not recommend in its final Report.
 This proposal is therefore not reflected in this document (see Report of the Panel)